am20dipi/JS-advanced-concepts/JS-FOUNDATION/MemoryHeap.md

     - 'sweeps' what is not needed
     - if there is no reference to an object, then it is no longer needed

+## Memory Leaks

+Memory Leaks are pieces of memory that the application that has used previously and now is no longer needed but ALSO has not been returned to us.

+Three (3) Common Memory Leaks:
+1. Global Variables
+    * Too many global variables => more memory being used.
+2. Event Listeners
+    * Never removing event listeners when they are no longer needed.
+3. setInterval()
+    * Functions like setInterval() that always run until something stops it -- clearInterval().